adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 The header is four fixed entries and a variable length path:

 * Command: Single byte.
 Always `0x20`.
+* 1 Byte reserved for padding.
+* Path length: 16-bit number encoding the encoded length of the path string.
 * Offset: 32-bit number encoding the starting offset to write.
 * Total size: 32-bit number encoding the total length of the file contents.
-* Path length: 16-bit number encoding the encoded length of the path string.
 * Path: UTF-8 encoded string that is *not* null terminated.
 (We send the length instead.)

 The server will repeatedly respond until the total length has been transferred with:
 * Command: Single byte.
 Always `0x21`.
 * Status: Single byte. `0x01` if OK. `0x02` if any parent directory is missing or a file.
+* 2 Bytes reserved for padding.
 * Offset: 32-bit number encoding the starting offset to write.
 (Should match the offset from the previous 0x20 or 0x22 message)
 * Free space: 32-bit number encoding the amount of data the client can send.

 The client will repeatedly respond until the total length has been transferred with:
 * Command: Single byte.
 Always `0x22`.
 * Status: Single byte.
 Always `0x01` for OK.
+* 2 Bytes reserved for padding.
 * Offset: 32-bit number encoding the offset to write.
 * Data size: 32-bit number encoding the amount of data the client is sending.
 * Data